Cartellverband: National Socialism and WWII

-After war
+After World War II

 After the war, the fraternities tried to re-establish themselves.
 This was a difficult and very painful process.
 Victims of the Nazi tyranny met those who destroyed their fraternities or even participated in crimes.
 In 1950 the CV was re-established, but it had changed.
-The fraternities in Austria did not return, those in the German Democratic Republic, Poland, Czechoslovakia and Ukraine had to search for a new location within Western Germany or Austria.
+The fraternities in Austria did not return, those in the German Democratic Republic, Poland, Czechoslovakia and Ukraine had to search for a new location within West Germany or Austria.

 The CV and the ÖCV, the organization of the Austrian Fraternities and the Student organization of Switzerland formed friendship with a contract on 10 February 1963 at Innsbruck.
 The CV is a founding member of the European Federation of Christian Students' Associations in 1975.
 It is also member of the consortium of Catholic Organizations (AGV), of the Pax Romana - International Catholic Movement for Intellectual and Cultural Affairs and the Catholic of Germany and several other organizations.